InvisibleWrench/FlutterMidiCommand/README.md

 # flutter_midi_command

 A Flutter plugin for sending and receiving MIDI messages between Flutter and physical and virtual MIDI devices.

 Wraps CoreMIDI/android.media.midi/ALSA in a thin dart/flutter layer.
 Supports

 - USB and BLE MIDI connections on Android
 - USB, network(session), virtual MIDI devices and BLE MIDI connections on iOS and macOS.
 - ALSA Midi on Linux
+- Create own virtual MIDI devices on iOS

 ## To install